vilsonfcastilho/tsexpress/README.md

 ## 🚀 Getting started

+Clone this repository;
+Configure your database on './ormconfig.json';
-Clone this repository and run the following commands inside the project folder:
+And run the following commands inside the project folder:

 1. `npm install` or `yarn`;
 2. `npm run dev:server` or `yarn dev:server`;

 To view the project open `http://localhost:3333`.

+## 🧱 Building migrations

+Work with your migrations using the following commands:

+1. `npm run typeorm migration:create -n MIGRATIONNAME` or `yarn typeorm migration:create -n MIGRATIONNAME`;
+2. `npm run typeorm migration:run` or `yarn typeorm migration:run`;
+3. `npm run typeorm migration:revert` or `yarn typeorm migration:revert`;

+Your migrations will be created on './src/shared/infra/typeorm/migrations'.

+## 🎭 Testing you codes

+Create your tests using the '.spec.ts' extension;
+And run the following command to run the tests and create a covarage report:

+1. `npm run test` or `yarn test`;

+You can see the coverage report opening the './coverage/lcov-report/index.html' on your navegator.

 ---